-An important activity for an organization's leaders and managers is making decisions associated with problem-solving.
-Making decisions is a complex endeavor where choices are made from courses of action where resources and presence of constraints are limited.
+An important activity for an organization’s leaders and managers is making decisions associated with problem-solving.
+Making decisions is a complex endeavor where choices are made from courses of action where resources are limited and in the presence of constraints.
 Written as a guide, this book offers a quantitative approach to decision-making.

-The intended audience of the book includes technical and non-technical professionals, managers and supervisors at all levels, and engineering and business educators.
-The book is also useful to undergraduate students, beginning graduate students, and recent graduates of professional programs, mathematics, computer science, natural sciences, and humanities.
+The intended audience of the book includes technical and nontechnical professionals, managers, and supervisors at all levels, and engineering and business educators.
+The book would also be useful to undergraduate students, beginning graduate students, and recent graduates of professional programs, or in mathematics, computer science, natural sciences, and humanities.

 Table of Contents

 1. Introduction 2.
 Tools for Problem Analysis 3.
 Developing Alternatives and Criteria 4.
 Measurement, Normalization, and Weights 5.
 Single Criterion Decision Problems 6.
 Multiple Criteria Decision Problems